MicrosoftDocs/azure-devops-docs/docs/boards/plans/safe-plan-track-boards.md

 [!INCLUDE [temp](../includes/version-vsts-only.md)]

-Once you've configured your Agile tools to support SAFe, trace relationships can be created from stories all the way up to epics.
+Once you've configured your Agile tools to support SAFe®, trace relationships can be created from Stories all the way up to Epics.
 Additionally, you can view progress from the portfolio, program, and feature team levels.

 This article walks you through some of the basic tools you'll use to plan and track your SAFe® programs and portfolios.
 Specifically, you'll learn how to quickly perform these tasks: